iLert/docs/integrations/appdynamics.md

 ![](../.gitbook/assets/ad6.png)

-3. Go to iLert and check that an incident has been created by AppDynamics.
+3. Go to iLert and check that an alert has been created by AppDynamics.

 ### Create action